 Research: Interactive Installations

-The project aims to create a prototype cyberlearning experience at the Los Angeles State Historic Park (LASHP) through the development of an interactive mural.
-This public space installation will be an opportunity for informal learning experiences, but also a tool for local community members to generate their own content.
-Sensors will enable the public to interact with the mural through body movements.
+The project aimed to create a prototype cyberlearning experience at the Los Angeles State Historic Park (LASHP) through the development of an interactive mural.
+This public space installation was an opportunity for informal learning experiences, but also a tool for local community members to generate their own content.
+Sensors enabled the public to interact with the mural through body movements.

 Los Angeles State Historic Park, 2012-2013.

-The sculpture visualizes creative labor and its relationship to GDP across the world: it has five intertwined strands of fifty lighting elements, each of which represents a country.
-They are arranged by GDP per capita, progressing from the so-called “global north” (Norway) to the “global south” (Ethiopia).
-The system fades through a decade of creative labor data from the UN for each country, for each of four categories, below described.
-Recycled material, led, software.
-The installation has been commissioned by Transmedia 2012.
+REMAP collaborated on the creation of a sculpture which visualized creative labor and its relationship to GDP across the world.
+It had five intertwined strands of 50 lighting elements, each of which represented a country.
+They were arranged by GDP per capita, progressing from the so-called “global north” (Norway) to the “global south” (Ethiopia).
+The system faded through a decade of creative labor data from the UN for each country.
+The installation of recycled materials, LEDs, and software was commissioned by Transmedia 2012.

 Transmedia Conference, University of Southern California, 2012.

 Memoria Barrial is an installation in the Buenos Aires Subway, created by Fabian Wagmister with technology conceived by Jeff Burke and built by Zening Qu, James Dellemonico, Taylor Fitz-Gibbon, Santiago Núñez and others at REMAP and cheLA.
 The interactive, multi-projector installation explores a 3D dimensional space containing media artifacts from the history of Parque Patricios, the neighborhood of the newest Subte station in Buenos Aires.